markkuko/lippu-api-java/README.md

 definitions in the *tests/env.json*.

 ## License
-This work is licended under EUPL (European Union Public Licence) version 1.2.
+This work is licenced under EUPL (European Union Public Licence) version 1.2.
 See [LICENSE.txt](LICENSE.txt) for more information.